• The King’s Foundation

 Our rowers have over recent years won many medals in local, regional and national events.
 Our winter team sports – netball, rugby, hockey, and football – demonstrate an excellence of which we are justly proud, with regular success in local, regional and national competitions and fixtures.

-We also enjoy high levels of success in cricket, athletics, tennis, basketball, swimming, sailing, kayaking, sub-aqua, judo, cross-country running, climbing, and fencing and we are proud of the breadth of sporting opportunity we offer.
+We also enjoy high levels of success in boys and girls cricket, athletics, tennis, basketball, swimming, sailing, kayaking, sub-aqua, cross-country running, climbing, and fencing and we are proud of the breadth of sporting opportunity we offer.

 Sport